 6. Massage.
 Get a family member to knead your muscles that are sore.
 If you are very independent, find a sock and a tennis ball.
 Put a tennis ball inside a sock.
 Place the sock and ball at the back of your shoulder where it is sore.
 Now, go against a wall and apply pressure to the tennis ball and roll around, thus giving yourself a massage.
 If that doesn't prove effective, you can look into visiting a sports massage therapist.

+Often in therapy we are asked, "How can I get rid of this shoulder pain?".
+The answer is that you can certainly try some of the home remedies.
 Other than home remedies, there are other ways to treat patients for shoulder pain.
-JOI clinicians typically concentrate on range-of-motion with active and passive mobility exercises.
-Joint mobilization, which is a hands-on technique to improve mobility of the joints, is another way to treat pain in the shoulder.
+JOI clinicians typically concentrate on the flexibility of the shoulder and implement new exercises to improve mobility.
+There are multiple hands-on techniques to better the mobility of the joints to treat shoulder pain.
 In some cases, patients will undergo strength training as a way to treat their shoulder pain.
 Lastly, electrical modalities such as ultrasound, laser and E-Stim (electric stimulation) may be used to remedy the pain.